Demonstrators descend on Ottawa as 'freedom convoy' protests spread beyond capital

 But McKenney says the federal government needs to assume responsibility over the parliamentary precinct so local police can turn their attention to residential neighbourhoods.

-"We really need the federal government to step in here to do something," she said.
+"We really need the federal government to step in here to do something," McKenney said.

+Ottawa lawyer Paul Champ filed a $9.8 million class-action lawsuit against convoy organizers and up to 60 unidentified truck drivers on Friday.
+Champ also sought a court injunction on Saturday to immediately stop the honking, but the hearing was adjourned until Monday.

 In Toronto, dozens of tractors and pickups arrived in the city's downtown core on Friday afternoon.